agriculturegovau/agds-next/.changeset/hot-scissors-visit.md

 '@ag.ds-next/docs': patch
 ---

-live-code-editor: applied debounce so that it can keep up with the users keystrokes as they type
+docs: Applied debounce to live code editors so that they can keep up with the users keystrokes as they type.